micmejia/bible-dump/AMPC/Psalms/Ps 2.md

-He speaks to them in His deep anger and troubles (terrifies and confounds) them in His displeasure _and_ fury, _saying_,
+He speaks to them in His deep anger and troubles (terrifies and confounds) them in His displeasure and fury, saying,